 A unique overview of the application of CFD in the water industry

-Computational Fluid Dynamics (CFD) is a realistic 3D computer simulation of a treatment process, largely based on flow physics.
+Water utilities and technology companies worldwide now rapidly embrace Computational Fluid Dynamics (CFD) as a tool for process optimisation, design and virtual piloting.
+CFD is a realistic 3D computer simulation of a treatment process, largely based on flow physics.
 It allows you to 'play' with any design or operational variable on the computer to obtain the process you want faster and at lower risk and cost.
-Utilities and technology companies worldwide now use it for process optimisation, design and virtual piloting.

 This article gives you: